vhartman/vhartman.github.io/_posts/2023-11-01-shortcutting.md

   </div>
 </div>

+So,

 #### Takeways
 Clearly, there are a few things that one should keep in mind when implementing shortcutting.
 The thing that surprised me the most (but should be obvious) is that a too fine discretization can lead to unintended problems (your shortcutter being very slow).

-The second thing is that the subset-shortcutting seems to be quite a bit better than the single-dimension shortcutting on the scenarios that I care about most, and the performance seems to be similar to the one from the shortuctter that always gors for the full set of indices.
+Subset-shortcutting seems to be quite a bit better than the single-dimension shortcutting on the scenarios that I care about most, and the performance seems to be similar to the one from the shortuctter that always interpolates all indices.

+From the experiments here, I argue that the subset shortcutter is the correct choice if the main concern is speed.
+That being said, the normal shortcutter seems like very solid choice as well, and is slightly simpler to implement.

 #### Outlook
 Clearly, there are a number of design choices in all the implementations above - the choices range from what to sample, what distributions to sample from, which order to sample things in and so on.